 The precision of the interferometric phase and visibility amplitude in long science exposures is a function of the source brightness and the fringe-tracking residuals.
-For good conditions with fringe tracking residuals smaller than 300 nm, the precision of the absolute visibilities is ~ 0.5%, and about 1° for the phase (see Gravity Collaboration 2017, A&A 602, id.
+For good conditions with fringe-tracking residuals smaller than 300 nm, the precision of the absolute visibilities is ~ 0.5%, and about 1° for the phase (see Gravity Collaboration 2017, A&A 602, id.
 A94).

-The minimum visibility for which the instrument can still track the fringes reliably is about 5%.
-The science channel will reach saturation at the minimum offered DIT at $K = -1^m$ for medium spectral resolution and at a K-band magnitude of $K = -2^m$ for high spectral resolution.
+The minimum visibility for which the instrument can still track fringes reliably is about 5%.
+On the ATs, the science channel will reach saturation for the minimum DIT at $K - 1^m$ in medium spectral resolution and at $K = -2^m$ for high spectral resolution.
 Observations in high spectral resolution and split polarisation up to $K = -4^m$ have been achieved and can be proposed in that set-up.

 With the UTs, GRAVITY operates in conjunction with the MACAO or CIAO adaptive optics systems.
-MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V = 16^m$.
+MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V = 16^m$ .
 Alternatively, CIAO (Coudé Infrared Adaptive Optics) is an infrared adaptive optics system.
-Operational limits of MACAO and CIAO for on- and off-axis guiding can be found in the VLTI user manual.
+Operational limits of MACAO and CIAO for on- and off-axis guiding as well as criteria to decide on which system to chose can be found in the VLTI user manual.

 With the ATs, GRAVITY operates in conjunction with the New Adaptive Optics Module for Interferometry, NAOMI.
-Its limiting magnitude is $V \sim 12.0^m$.
+Its limiting magnitude is $V \sim 12.0^m$ .
 Details on NAOMI can also be found in the VLTI user manual.